Manquia/Distillery/Control.md

 Tier 4.05: Mutex (aka. critical section)
 ========================================
 A mutex is a thread synchronization mechanism.
+It is often used to coordinate access patterns such that multiple threads may safely read/write to memory in a serial (ordered) way.

 Mutex functionality:
 - Lock: Locks the mutex so that any other thread who attempts to lock it will wait until this thread has unlocked.